itsmetambui/leapin/README.md

 ## Live at [https://leapin.vercel.app/](https://leapin.vercel.app/)

 ## General idea

 - Building calendly react components from scratch.
 - Use google calendar api to fetch booked events and book new events.

 ## Improvents

+- Cut off time bug - there's no cut off time logic for now for time slot, only cut off time for days
 - Invalidate query bug - queries should be reset after booking a meeting, so that the time slots picker can reflect the actual available slots.
 - We can make the React components more generic, surface more props out.
 - Add Unit tests.